junction-labs/junction-client/README_ALPHA_TESTERS.md

   your control plane runs in.
 If you try something like `session.get("http://example.com")` it won't route.

+* Durations have to be specified  as a short string, like "1h20m30s".
+This is annoying, and should be gone shortly.

 * We're not automatically generating Python API documentation yet - we're betting on our examples and docstrings for now.
 The config API is fully represented and documented in [`config.py`][config-py] and you should get